Muddassir-04/python_project/README.md

-# python_project
-Analyzing stock performance and building dashboard using python
+#Analyzing stock performance and building dashboard using python

 (This project is a part of IBM data science professional certificate) As part of a dynamic startup investment firm, I’m spearheading a project to develop an advanced financial data dashboard.
 The goal is to empower investors by providing clear and actionable insights into stock performance.